What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Introduction

 In this paper, we present the first manually annotated dataset of sentence--sentence semantic relatedness.
 It includes fine-grained scores of relatedness from 0 (least related) to 1 (most related) for 5,500 English sentence pairs.
 The sentences are taken from diverse sources and thus also have diverse sentence structures, varying amounts of lexical overlap, and varying formality.

-The relatedness scores were obtained using a \textit{comparative} annotation schema.
-In comparative annotations, two (or more) items are presented together and the annotator has to determine which is greater with respect to the metric of interest.
+The relatedness scores were obtained using a \textit{comparative} annotation schema: two (or more) items are presented together and the annotator has to determine which is greater with respect to the metric of interest.
 Since annotators are making relative judgments, the limitations discussed earlier for rating scales are greatly mitigated.
 Importantly, such annotations do not rely on arbitrary boundaries between arbitrary categories such as ``\gr{strongly} related'' and ``\gr{somewhat} related''.
-For this work specifically, we make use of Best--Worst scaling (BWS) \cite{louviere1991best}, \gr{a comparative annotation method}, which has been shown to produce reliable scores with fewer annotations in other NLP tasks \cite{kiritchenko2017best}.